 How to Sign Up For Medicare Advantage Insurance

-2. Make the choice between Medicare Advantage and a Medigap Plan.
+2. Make a choice between Medicare Advantage and a Medigap Plan.
 Medigap plans supplement your original Medicare plan while an Advantage Plan effectively replaces it.

-3. Once you decide what direction you want to go with your supplemental Medicare insurance you’ll want to find a broker, agent or provider authorized to sell Medicare Advantage Plans to help you choose the right plan for you based off your specific needs.
-Remember you’ll want to check out your Medigap policy options and ensure your plan covers Part D if you’ll need drug coverage.
+3. Once you decide what direction you want to go with your supplemental Medicare insurance, you’ll want to find a broker, agent or provider authorized to sell Medicare Advantage Plans to help you choose the right plan for you based on your specific needs.
+Remember you’ll want to check out your Medigap policy options and ensure your plan covers Part D if you need drug coverage.

 Medicare Advantage Coverage Choices

-Choosing the right Medicare Advantage plan depends upon your medical needs and costs.
-As a general statement you’ll want a plan that covers your known needs and projected needs at a cost that will result in lower total costs than original Medicare.
+Choosing the right Medicare Advantage plan depends on your medical needs and costs.
+You’ll want a plan that covers your known needs and projected needs at a cost that will result in lower total costs than original Medicare.
 Make sure to choose a plan that includes drug coverage if you need it and a network that includes any doctors or services you know you’ll need.

 Should I Get Medicare Advantage?

-Whether or not Medicare Advantage makes sense for you depends upon your intentions and specific situation.
-In many cases Medicare Advantage will make sense if your total annual costs will be reduced with an Advantage Plan over an Original Medicare plan.
-Remember you can always call any broker, agent or provider authorized to sell these plans and have them help you through the process.
+Whether or not Medicare Advantage makes sense for you depends on your intentions and situation.
+In many cases, Medicare Advantage will make sense if your total annual costs will be reduced with an Advantage Plan over an Original Medicare plan.
+Remember you can call any broker, agent or provider authorized to sell these plans and have them help you through the process.